pymor/pymor/docs/source/environment.rst

     Controls which profile the hypothesis pytest plugin uses to execute our test suites.
 Defaults to the "dev" profile which runs fewer variations than the "ci" or "ci_pr" which get used in our Gitlab-CI.

+PYMOR_MPI_FINALIZE
+    If set controls the value for `mpi4py.rc.finalize`.
+If `PYMOR_MPI_FINALIZE` is unset the value of `mpi4py.rc.finalize` remains unchanged, unless `mpi4py.rc.finalize is None` in which case it is defaulted to `False`.